suhancz/ansible-mailserver/README.md

       keepalive: # VPN keepalive in seconds
     httpd_pam_deny_users: # list of users who shouldn't authenticate against HTTPD using PAM
     family_mode: yes # boolean if users would be identified only by given name (assuming the surname is identical)
+    default_surname: Doe # used in family mode so adding users via the role don't need surname to be added

 Example Playbook
 ----------------